IgorBuchelnikov/ObservableComputations/README.md

 * [Samples](https://github.com/IgorBuchelnikov/ObservableComputations.Samples).

-## Unit test coverage
+## Status

-The code is covered by unit tests by?% According to JetBrains DotCover.
-All the tests take? hours.
+All functions and operators needed to develop real applications have been implemented.
+All critical code is covered by unit tests.
+I'm working on increase percent of coverage now.

 ## How to install?
 ObservableComputations is available on [NuGet](https://www.nuget.org/packages/ObservableComputations/).